cklim83/test_md/oop/final_inheritance.md

 ## Class Inheritance
-- Inheritance occurs when a class inherits behaviors from another class.
+- Inheritance occurs when a class inherit behaviors from another class.
-- The class inheriting the behavior is called the **subclass** while the class it inherits from is called the **superclass**.
+- The class inheriting behaviors is called the **subclass** while the class it inherits from is called the **superclass**.
-- The phenomenon of making behaviors available through inheritance allows us to move and consolidate common behaviors of related classes to a common superclass so that these common behaviours need not be repeated in each class (DRY principle).
-Any changes to these behaviors can also be made at one place, making the code more maintainable.
+- Inheritance allows us to place common behaviors of related classes to a common superclass and make them available to those classes without repeating code (DRY princple).
+Any future changes to these behaviors can also be made at one place, making the code more maintainable.
 - In example below, the `speak` behavior is common to all animal types and can thus be extracted to an `Animal` superclass.
 Whoever that needs it can inherit from this superclass.
 ```ruby
 class Animal